WhoIsSethDaniel/nvim-go-client-examples/README.md

 #### Completion Functions

 The example code will now create a command completion function.
 First it creates a simple command named 'CompleteThis'.
-It fills in the 'Complete' field with the exact same thing you'd use if you were defining it via Vimscript.
-It names a function called 'CompleteThisC' which is defined using Go.
+It fills in the 'Complete' field with the exact same thing you'd use if you were defining it via Vimscript. (see :help [command-complete](https://neovim.io/doc/user/map.html#:command-completion-customlist) for more information) It names a function called 'CompleteThisC' which is defined using Go.

 ```go
   p.HandleCommand(&plugin.CommandOptions{Name: "CompleteThis", NArgs: "?", Complete: "customlist,CompleteThisC"},